ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part III.md

 ## Summary for Part III 🎯
 In Part III, I'm moving on to **final deliverable** which will be completed and giving the published story on Shorthand.
 I'm **redesigning the shorthand websites and charts** based on all previous feedbacks.
 I'm also providing a **writeup on Github** that summarizes my work done for the final presentation.
 Finally, I will implement everything into the shorthand website, and will give a **presentation** during the last class of Telling Stories With Data course in CMU. <br>
+Importantly, because this is a public website, I edit the formate of the **cite** of external sources more normative.
  <br>

 # Change in the Final Data Story 🎬